blocksecteam/BpfChecker/README.md

 - Rust Toolchain
 - Ninja, Cmake

-## Usage

-See README in `bpf_ir` for details about how to generate IR eBPF program, and how to mutate, fix the IR program.

-For differential fuzzing of the `rbpf` and Windows eBPF, please see `rbpf_runner` for detail.

 ### Demo Usage

 > Note that the script is aimed at running on the Ubuntu host.
+This demo performs the differential fuzzing between the JIT and interpreter mode of the Solana rBPF.

 To build the IR generator and the runner, run `build.sh`.